01. What Is Pleural Thickening?

 - Learning how to conserve energy

 Doctors may administer pleural thickening treatment in conjunction with treatment for the underlying cause.
-For mesothelioma patients, medical professionals will often recommend regular respiratory function tests.
+For mesothelioma patients, medical professionals may recommend regular respiratory function tests.
 These tests can determine how well the lungs are working and monitor disease progression.

 - Testing the lung volume, or how much air the patient’s lungs can hold